detekoi/compact-chat-overlay/README.md

 - Example prompts: "Minecraft dungeons", "80s synthwave", "pastel kawaii", "dark fantasy RPG"
 - AI automatically generates coordinated colors, fonts, and background images
 - Background images are optimized for chat overlay usage
+- Option to disable background image generation for accessibility or performance
 - Generated themes appear at the top of your themes list for easy access

 ### Display Mode